 PURPOSE: To recognize outstanding achievements in television and allied media by conferring annual awards of merit in the Chapter’s designated award region.
 The presentation of these awards is intended to be an incentive for the continued pursuit of excellence for those working in the television and media industry and to focus public attention on outstanding cultural, educational, technological, entertainment, news, informational programming and craft achievements in television and on-line.

-ELIGIBILITY: To be eligible, entries must have been distributed to the general public via broadcast, cablecast, or broadband by a television station, a cable company, satellite, internet or similar distribution system.
+ELIGIBILITY: To be eligible, original entries must have been distributed to the general public via broadcast, cablecast, or broadband by a television station, a cable company, satellite, internet or similar distribution system.
+Re-purposed material from video-sharing websites or other private media sources is not eligible.

 Broadcast entries must have been produced for the Chapter’s designated awards area and must have had their first transmission in that awards area during the eligibility period.
 Entries must not have been available for viewing by more than 50% of the U.S. television homes during the eligibility year.
 Entries that are available to more than 50% of the U.S. television homes should be submitted to NATAS’ national awards (see exceptions).